Perspective Providence Therapy, Inc

 I accept BCBS insurance and Brown Student Health Insurance (United Healthcare Student Resources).

-My fee is $275 for 60 minute intake sessions, and $175 for a 45-minute therapy session or $235 for a 55-minute therapy session for out-of-network clients.
+My fee is $300 for 60 minute intake sessions, $200 for a 45-minute therapy session, and prorated session time for any additional time thereafter per 15 minutes.

 BCBS of RI and Brown Student Health Insurance (United Healthcare Student Resources) both pay for costs of online therapy (outside of normal copay/deductibles).
 If your company has an out-of-state BCBS network it can be helpful to double check with your insurance company to ensure that teletherapy is covered.